srl-labs/learn-srlinux/docs/blog/posts/2024/srlinux-asymmetric-routing.md

 This post dives deeper into the asymmetric routing model on SR Linux.
 The topology in use is a 3-stage Clos fabric with BGP EVPN and VXLAN, with

-* host `h1` single-homed to `leaf1`
+* server `s1` single-homed to `leaf1`
-* `h2` dual-homed to leaf2 and `leaf3`
+* `s2` dual-homed to leaf2 and `leaf3`
-* and `h3` single-homed to `leaf4`.
+* and `s3` single-homed to `leaf4`.

-Hosts h1 and h2 are in the same subnet, 172.16.10.0/24 while h3 is in a different subnet, 172.16.20.0/24.
+Servers s1 and s2 are in the same subnet, 172.16.10.0/24 while s3 is in a different subnet, 172.16.20.0/24.
 Thus, this post demonstrates Layer 2 extension over a routed fabric as well as how Layer 3 services are deployed over the same fabric, with an asymmetric routing model.

 The physical topology is shown below: